Test Score Meaning Under Remote Test Administration (Part 1)

-Part 1: Why Validity is Threatened under Remote Administration Conditions
+Why Validity Is Threatened Under Remote Administration Conditions

-This is the first in a series of three posts on planning for the examination of the validity of scores collected through remote test administration.
-Next up is a discussion of a framework for the types of analyses that will be useful for understanding the degree to which scores are comparable between remotely tested students and students tested in the classroom, what might be done to adjust them if they are not, and the conditions under which data can be collected to support those analyses.
-In the third post in this series, we will discuss specific challenges to score interpretations for remotely-administered tests.
+This is the first of two posts on planning for the examination of the validity of scores collected through remote test administration.
+Part 2 is a discussion of a framework for the types of analyses that will be useful for understanding the degree to which scores are comparable between remotely tested students and students tested in the classroom, what might be done to adjust them if they are not, and the conditions under which data can be collected to support those analyses.

 The comparability of test score meaning between pre- and post-pandemic test administrations is uncertain.
 Previously, we discussed how states can plan in Getting Ahead of the Curve: Planning for Accurate Equating in 2021, acknowledging that with current levels of uncertainty, there are no guarantees that acceptable equating quality will be achieved.